Our roads are deteriorating faster than we can repair them.

 So we need to repriortise where we spend our limited budget, to make sure our network is more resilient to the impacts of climate change and natural disasters.

-We welcome your feedback on the roading network challenges and what's most important to you.
+We asked for feedback on the roading network challenges and what's most important to you.
+We asked for feedback from 5 March - 16 April.

 What are the challenges?